Toxslick/control-flow-practice-/README.md

 # control-flow-practice-
-This shows a project ive done to practice control flow concepts liike if statements,relational operators and Logical operators
+This shows a project ive done to practice control flow concepts like if statements,relational operators and Logical operators